Mastering Endpoint Management in the Age of Mobility

 “Gen Z are really the native users, and it won’t make sense to them without that technology in their work environments.
 The change is going to happen when those native users enter the workforce — whether we want it to or not,” he explains.

-As innovation propels artificial intelligence, augmented reality and more to new heights, enterprises will have to reassess, yet again, to accommodate the next era of work.
+It's fair to say that technology will always be an anchor of the workforce — no matter how many generations comprise it.
+And as innovation propels artificial intelligence, augmented reality and more to new heights, enterprises will have to reassess, yet again, to accommodate the next era of work.